DanisHack/DanisHack.github.io/_posts/2024-09-01-agentic-rag-pipeline-for-time-series-analysis.md

 ![Feature Image](images/1725307609130.jpeg)

-# Why Agentic RAG is the Next Big Thing in Time-Series Analysis

 Agentic RAG (Retrieval-Augmented Generation) is quickly becoming a hot topic in AI.
 And now, we’re about to witness another level up—Agentic RAG, especially for time-series analysis.

 So, what is it?
 And why should you care?